Rest assured, procrastination is not about laziness or lack of self-control.

 [Later]

 A little procrastination is okay.
-We’re human beings, not computers.
-We’re going to occasionally put things off.
+We’re human beings, not machines.
+We’re going to put things off occasionally.
 I’m typing this now instead of going on a walk.
 This is because I care about you so much.

-Sometimes you plan on accomplishing a task on the same day your mother unexpectedly comes to town.
-Sometimes we just need “me” time.
+Sometimes, you plan on accomplishing a task the same day your mother unexpectedly comes to town.
+Sometimes, we need “me” time.
 We shouldn't punish ourselves for exercising a reasonable amount of procrastination.

 How does the phrase go, “All work and no play makes Jack a dull boy?”